-Does It Make Sense to Offer Branded Merch as a Self Published Author?
+3. Does It Make Sense to Offer Branded Merch as a Self-Published Author?

 Branded merch programs make sense for books and authors who have very large and loyal fan bases.
 For example, the Harry Potter, Dr. Seuss, and Hunger Games franchises have had many branded merch and licensing deals because they have a critical mass of rabid fans who want to be connected with them beyond the books.
 Since books, even if a series, are finite, branded merch gives fans more ways to continue consuming the brand.

-But would a self published author be at a point where there would be that level of demand for branded merch?
-Quite frankly, most self published authors will never attain a critical mass of fans where these product development, licensing, and distribution investments make sense.
+But would a self-published author be at a point where there would be that level of demand for branded merch?
+Quite frankly, most self-published authors will never attain a critical mass of fans where this product development, licensing, and distribution investments make sense.
 Authors have enough issues just trying to sell their books.
-I’ve estimated that only about 1 percent of an author’s fans and followers may actually buy the book.
+I’ve estimated that only about one percent of an author’s fans and followers may actually buy the book.
 And not all of those book buyers may be interested in branded merch offers.
-Therefore, the potential sales volume for branded merch for self publishing could be low.
+Therefore, the potential sales volume for branded merch for self-publishing could be low.